WeasonTang/weasontang.github.io/fun/cyber/network.md

 ### 4.Transport

+Layer 4, the transport layer, enables end-to-end communication between running applications on different hosts.
+Your web browser is connected to the web server over the transport layer, which can support various functions like flow control, segmentation, and error correction.

 > Layer 4 of the OSI model plays a vital part in transmitting data across a network and can be a little bit difficult to grasp.
 When data is sent between devices, it follows one of two different protocols that are decided based upon several factors:
 > - TCP